 The Right to Truth / The Closet as Obscurity of Truth

-In the closet, the right to truth is revoked.
-Sexual and gender minorities may discover a glimmer of truth about their natural sexual desires and/or gender identity, yet this truth becomes obscured by society’s distorted lies, which tell them their feelings are bad and wrong.
-Due to feelings of shame and fear that are caused by society’s lies, LGBTQ people may bury their truth and construct a façade to pass as heterosexual or cisgender.
-As they bury their truth further underground, they become increasingly submerged inside the world of the closet.
-Hiding one’s truth is both protective and painful; it keeps them safe from anti-LGBTQ persecution in the outside world, while simultaneously inflicting inner persecutory feelings of guilt and shame about lying to the people they love.
-The closet may cause some sexual and gender minorities to hide their truth even from themselves through denial and repression, confusing their grasp on reality and causing an excruciating inner debate to unfold.
-By revoking access to truth, the closet enforces a world of silence—it not only silences truth-telling about one’s sexual orientation or gender identity, but also truth-telling about their general existence and being-in-the-world.
-The closet forbids queer people from speaking to anyone about the daily ups and downs, joys and sufferings, and emotional details of their life.
-This is why “coming out” as an act of speech feels so relieving.
-Breaking the closet’s silence not only allows LGBTQ people to be honest about their sexual orientation or gender identity with themselves and with others, but also to share their full spectrum of humanity with the people that matter most to them.
+In the LGBTQ closet, the right to truth is revoked.
+Participants described a glimmer of truth awakening about their sexual desires in childhood or puberty.
+This truth was felt, it emerged from their natural bodily arousal.
+Yet this felt truth quickly became obscured by society’s distorted messages about homosexuality, which told them it is bad and wrong.
+Due to feelings of shame and fear caused by society’s messages, participants described “burying their truth underground” and “constructing a façade” to pass as heterosexual.
+As they buried their truth further underground, they become increasingly submerged inside the world of the closet.
+Hiding their truth was both protective and painful; it kept them safe from homophobic persecution in the outside world, while simultaneously inflicting inner persecutory feelings of guilt and shame about lying to the people they loved.
+The closet also caused some participants to hide their truth even from themselves through denial, repression, and dissociation, confusing their grasp on reality.
+Ultimately, by revoking participants’ right to truth, the closet enforced a world of silence—it not only silenced truth-telling about their sexual orientation, but also truth-telling about their general existence and being-in-the-world.
+The closet forbid them from speaking to anyone about the daily ups and downs, joys and sufferings, and emotional details of their life.
+This is why participants described “coming out,” as an act of speech, to feel so relieving.
+Breaking the closet’s silence through speech not only allowed them to be honest about their sexual orientation with themselves and with others, but also to share their full spectrum of humanity with the people that mattered most to them.

 The Right to Freedom / The Closet as Paralysis of Freedom